AK-Homberger/Satellite-Dish-Positioner/README.md

 ![Schematic](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/SatFinderSchematic.png)

 The positioner is controlled with a web interface.
 The ssid and password for WLAN has to be set in the code.
 The device is pre-configured for Astra 19.2.
-Translated to stadard navigational compass coordinates this is 164° and elevation to horizontal is 8.1°.
+Translated to stadard navigational compass coordinates this is 166° and elevation to horizontal is 7.4° (fully correct would be -7.4).
 Please change this for other satellites.
+You can use one of the fre calculatores to get the angles for your location and desired setellite (https://www.satlex.us/en/azel_calc.html).

 ![WebInterface](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/StatfinderWeb.png)